 – Boris Herrmann, Team Malizia

 Time is valuable.
 Minutes are precious.
 Not only to win the race, but to protect the environment.
-Kuehne+Nagel has launched a comprehensive Net Zero Carbon Programme and offers CO2-neutral transports from 2020 onwards.
+Therefore, Kuehne+Nagel has launched a comprehensive Net Zero Carbon Programme.
 In the framework of its Net Zero Carbon Programme, Kuehne+Nagel pursues visibility, reduction and offsetting of carbon emissions.
 Shipments should be as emission-free as possible.
 All unavoidable emissions are fully compensated.

 The aim is to neutralise our collective CO2 footprint and help our stakeholders achieve their own bold environmental targets.